Skip to content

 // vite.config.ts

-import { quantumForgeVitePlugin } from "@quantum-realm-games/quantum-forge-framework/vite-plugin";
+import { quantumForgeVitePlugin } from "quantum-forge/vite-plugin";

 export default defineConfig({